-Bob Janacek is the Executive Chairman of the Board, CTO and Co-Founder of DataMotion.
+Bob Janacek is the CEO of DataMotion.
 Bob has over 20 years of security and software design experience, and is the architect, designer and original developer of DataMotion’s managed information delivery platform.
-In his role as CTO at DataMotion he is responsible for keeping DataMotion technology on the cutting edge, while his ongoing communications with customers ensure that the products are easy to use and manage.
+In his role as CEO at DataMotion he is responsible for keeping DataMotion technology on the cutting edge, while his ongoing communications with customers ensure that the products are easy to use and manage.
 In 1999 he co-founded DataMotion, and in 2004 he received a fundamental patent for ‘dynamic creation of recipient accounts upon receiving a message.’
 Previously, Bob was co-founder of Safetynet, and served as architect and developer of their award-winning suite of data security products.
 He has worked closely evolving security standards including the NSA Rainbow Series, FIPS and Common Criteria.
 Bob holds a BS in Computer Science from the New Jersey Institute of Technology, and an MBA in Marketing from Rutgers University.

 Peter Tippett, MD, PhD, is a Health IT and Computer Security pioneer, visionary and an active co-Chairman of the Board.
 Tippett most recently served as the Chief Medical Officer and VP of industry solutions at Verizon.
 An information security pioneer, Tippett has led the computer security industry for more than 20 years, initially as a vendor of security products, and more recently as a key strategist.
 He is widely credited with creating the first commercial anti-virus product that later became Norton AntiVirus.
 Tippett is frequently quoted and has written many articles and papers on enterprise information technology, health IT and information security.